intentframe/intentframe/docs/faq.md

 ## Q17.
 If a dev can build an agent, they can build specialised semantic due diligence — why outsource?

-The honest answer is layered.
-I'll split it into "what's true" and "what's actually true in practice."
+The honest answer is layered, with two parts: what's true, and what's actually true in practice.

 ### What's true: yes, a capable dev *can* build the substrate